 Developed by HVEDC for existing Hudson Valley specialty food and craft beverage entrepreneurs, and unlike any other program of its kind in New York, the Bet on my Business Academy combines education and job shadowing for the learning experience of a lifetime.

-In 2016, participants were trained on management, sales and business development, promotions and branding, business growth and distribution.
+The 2017 class is underway, and will be trained on management, sales and business development, promotions and branding, business growth and distribution.

 Eleanor’s Best, Garrison, NY